Dylan Thomas Prize for Maggie Shipstead with first novel

 The book takes a satirical look at the New England society and is a study of an American family as it prepares for a wedding.

-Novelist and judge Allison Pearson said: "The smart money has to be on Maggie Shipstead winning a Pulitzer before she's 50."'Fluency and beauty'
+Novelist and judge Allison Pearson said: "The smart money has to be on Maggie Shipstead winning a Pulitzer before she's 50."